TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixC/IncludingYourScript/Index.rst

-Because nothing is sent off to the browser before everything is rendered and returned to index\_ts.php which originally set of the rendering process, you must ensure that there's no whitespace before and after your <?...?> tags in your include- or library-scripts!
+Because nothing is sent off to the browser before everything is rendered and returned to index\_ts.php which originally set of the rendering process, you must ensure that there's no whitespace before and after your <?php...?> tags in your include- or library-scripts!

 .. _appendix-include-tsfe: